0xpolarzero/french-political-acquaintances-graph-3D/README.md

 http://www.packomania.com/

-[ ] make group spheres closer/further away from the center (majorityScore) [ ] Display informations in modal on click on hint
+[ ] Display informations in modal on click on hint
 [ ] use scoreCohesion to break the sphere more or less (fragment) [ ] use scoreRose/women to display on the sphere